kabellhart/teds-processing/README.md

 # teds-processing
-Code for processing and analyzing the publicly available datasets TEDS-A and TEDS-D
+Code for processing the publicly available datasets TEDS-A and TEDS-D

-TEDA-A and TEDS-D are free to use, public datasets recording drug treatment events in the United States.
+TEDS-A (Treatment Episode Dataset-Admissions) and TEDS-D (Treatment Episode Datset-Discharges) are free to use, public datasets recording drug treatment events in the United States.
+They are available for download on SAMHSA's website and are powerful resources for public health research.

 These datasets can be difficult to use at scale because the data dictionaries are provided in PDF format.
 Furthermore, there are different data dictionaries for TEDS-A versus TEDS-D, and they can also vary from year to year.
 Reading the PDF files into a usable format can be challenging.